Central and West Asia

 |11 - Other Economic Measures||

-(i) Effective March 22 for 6 months (a) temporary export ban on wipes, other antibacterial products, and disinfectants, and (b) temporary export ban on certain food products like wheat, meslin, etc.; (ii) April, The authorities have taken drastic measures to prevent the outbreak including (a) the closure of borders with People's Republic of China where 36% of imports of goods originate, (b) border restrictions with Kazakhstan and Uzbekistan, (c) the quarantine of people coming from abroad, (d) a lockdown of all non-essential activities, and (e) a curfew; (iii) May 10, The state of emergency ended and the curfew was lifted while the quarantine regime will work until the stabilization of the epidemiological situation; (iv) May 21, Large shopping centers have opened; (v) May 25, Public transport has opened; (vi) May 25, Cafes and restaurants fitting no more than 50 people have been allowed to resume operation in Bishkek; (vii) From June 5, domestic flights and public transport between the regions of Kyrgyz Republic restarted; (viii) From June 8, restriction on visits to religious institutions is lifted; (ix) June 15, International flights resumed; (ix) August 7, The Kyrgyz Republic resumed its international flights with Turkey and United Arab Emirates; (x) As of September 8, the Ministry of Education said that in the first quarter of the 2020-2021 academic year in Kyrgyz Republic, only 1st grades are taught in the traditional format.
+(i) Effective 22 March 2020 for 6 months (a) temporary export ban on wipes, other antibacterial products, and disinfectants, and (b) temporary export ban on certain food products like wheat, meslin, etc.; (ii) April 2020, The authorities have taken drastic measures to prevent the outbreak including (a) the closure of borders with People's Republic of China where 36% of imports of goods originate, (b) border restrictions with Kazakhstan and Uzbekistan, (c) the quarantine of people coming from abroad, (d) a lockdown of all non-essential activities, and (e) a curfew; (iii) 10 May 2020, The state of emergency ended and the curfew was lifted while the quarantine regime will work until the stabilization of the epidemiological situation; (iv) As of 8 September 2020, the Ministry of Education said that in the first quarter of the 2020-2021 academic year in Kyrgyz Republic, only 1st grades are taught in the traditional format.
 The rest of them are taught remotely.
-At the same time, 62 schools of the Republic are allowed to teach childen of all classes in the traditional mode.
-These are small-scale or elementary schools located in areas where no cases of coronavirus infection have been detected [update]; (x) September 10, The Kyrgyz Republic resumed its international flights with Kuwait [update].
+At the same time, 62 schools of the Republic are allowed to teach children of all classes in the traditional mode.
+These are small-scale or elementary schools located in areas where no cases of coronavirus infection have been detected.